micahmo/WgServerforWindows/README.md

 > Note: This issue is often triggered after creating a new virtual switch for a VM.
 The manual workaround should only be needed once after that and does not affect the virtual switch.

+# Compatibility
+WS4W has been tested and is known to work on Windows Server (2012 R2 and newer) and Windows Desktop (10 and newer).

 # Attribution

 WireGuard is a registered trademark of Jason A. Donenfeld.